shubhamkandiyal0101/Save-HER/README.md

 > Then why not we can create such things to Save HER.

-> I hope we can create something better for Future for Someone's Sister, Someone's Daughter, Someone's Mother, Someone's Wife.
+> I hope we can create something better Future of Someone's Sister, Someone's Daughter, Someone's Mother, Someone's Wife.

 I doesn't have such idea to create something for HER.
 But Many of People have great ideas to Change this world again